da4all/da4all.github.io/_cards-copy/guide-to-social-science-data-preparation-and-archiving.md

   The guide is a comprehensive compilation of best practices for archiving and preserving data.
 The guide offers a thorough definition of the data lifecycle and offers guidance on data management plans, data collection and file creation, data analysis, and deposits.

 keywords:
-  - “Data Management”
+  - "data lifecycle"
-  - “Data Lifecycle”
+  - "data management"

 metadata:
   Source: "https://www.icpsr.umich.edu/files/deposit/dataprep.pdf"